 Don’t worry, you won’t need to pack your snow suit and winter boots.
 You can view and learn about arctic animals right from the comfort of your classroom (or home).
 Just check out these great arctic animal webcams, videos, and other resources that I’ve found.

 But before we get started, maybe you’re wondering, exactly what is an arctic animal?
 Do they only live in the arctic region near the North Pole?
 What about Antarctica?
 It is cold there, too.
+Penguins live in Antarctica but often come to mind when we are teaching about cold climate animals!

 I had some of these questions also.
 When I decided to investigate, here’s what I learned.